kmanley/wakeupridgefield/README.md

 - Duncombe and Yinger (2010) argue that **for the neighborhood that has lost its school, property values tend to drop substantially as residents perceive disinvestment in their community**.
 To some degree, **school consolidation may break parents' valued connections with existing schools and result in higher transportation costs** for parents and students.

-- According to the 2008 National Association of REALTORS® Profile of Home Buyers and Sellers, 27% of home buyers listed school quality and **21% listed proximity to schools as deciding factors in their home purchase**.
+- According to the 2008 National Association of REALTORSÂ® Profile of Home Buyers and Sellers, 27% of home buyers listed school quality and **21% listed proximity to schools as deciding factors in their home purchase**.